7442charles/flutter1-cih/assets/markdowns/stocksoupsauces/avocado_coriander_salsa.md

 ### **Method of Work**
 1. Mix all the ingredients together in a large bowl.
-2. Check the seasonig=ng and serve.
+2. Check the seasoning and serve.

 >Use with cold dishes such as salads or terrines.